Improving everyone's quality of life, including yours

 The Faculty offers a wide range of undergraduate and postgraduate degrees for those eager to work in the challenging and rewarding world of health and sport.
 For those with an existing qualification in health practice we have postgraduate courses to develop and support specialisation.
 These include nursing, midwifery and Medical Radiation Science as well as research training opportunities across all disciplines.

-Research, policy and practice have been brought together with the establishment of our Health Research Institute which incorporates the Centre for Research and Action in Public Health (CeRAPH), and the Research Institute for Sport and Exercise (RISE).
+Research, policy and practice have been brought together with the establishment of our Health Research Institute (UC-HRI) and the Research Institute for Sport and Exercise (RISE).
 These two centres give us greater ability to share what we learn in research with students, colleagues in professional practice, and the broader health and sports sector.
 This in turn shapes the areas we examine in research.

 Through the Faculty of Health Clinics, staff and students obtain invaluable experience in work-integrated learning, both on campus and in health services across the Canberra region.
 The inter-professional learning we offer mirrors the current trends in health and encourages different disciplines to work together, particularly in areas of emerging importance such as primary care, prevention, mental health and the management of chronic disease.